crcn-archive/paperclipjs.com/lib/pages/api.md

 #### view template.view([context])

-Creates a new view which controls the cloned document fragment provided by the template.
+Creates a new view which controls a cloned document fragment provided by the template.

 `context` - Object, or [BindableObject](https://github.com/mojo-js/bindable-object.js).
 The context contains properties which get displayed in the template.